Covid norms followed at Karol Bagh; not quite at Ghaffar

 District administration officials said that all necessary measures were being taken to ensure that the area does not turn into a “superspreader”.

 “Our teams are constantly monitoring the situation and issuing fines against violators.
-Every day, at least 100 challans are being issued by the district administration teams,” Akriti Sagar, district magistrate (central), said.
-100 CHALLANS IN THE DISTRICT OR THE MARKET?
+Every day, at least 100 challans are being issued in the district by administration teams,” Akriti Sagar, district magistrate (central), said.